daattali/beautiful-jekyll/hotel.md

 ## Room Rates

-Queen rooms are&nbsp; $185/night after tax at Hilton Garden Inn.
+Queen rooms are $185/night after tax at Hilton Garden Inn.

 ## No Breakfast Buffet